Lapin0t/phd-manuscript/main/06_instances.typ

   ogs.apply th {Gamma cl jwa.nctx} th {A cl jwa.ntyp} th (v cl jwa.val th Gamma th A) th (o cl jwa.obs"".ctx.Oper th Gamma th alpha) \
     quad cl jwa.obs"".ctx.dom th o asgn(jwa.val) Gamma -> jwa.cmd th Gamma $

+#guil[Je pense que le type de $o$ est plutôt
+$(o cl jwa.obs"".ctx.Oper th A)$]

 Let us start with the evaluation map.
-Although it is not really necessary, for clarity we will implement an _evaluation step_ function, taking a command either a normal form or to a new command to be evaluated.
+Although it is not really necessary, for clarity we will implement an _evaluation step_ function, taking a command to either a normal form or to a new command to be evaluated.
 The evaluation map is then simply obtained by iteration in the #delay.t monad.

 #definition[Evaluation][